-Information Sheet 13: Spiny lobsters
+Information sheet 13: Spiny lobsters

-- A. Spiny lobsters are caught in Cook Islands but the development of a large commercial fishery may not be possible.
-Ask students to discover why this is so. - B. Spiny lobsters usually live in crevices on reefs and move out at night to feed.
-Ask students to interview local people who catch lobster.
+- A. In Kiribati, it is forbidden to catch lobsters of less than 8.5 cm carapace length and egg-bearing females.
+Ask students why these regulations have been put in place, and what is their purpose. - B. Spiny lobsters usually live in crevices on reefs and move out at night to feed.
+Ask students to interview local people who catch lobsters.
 How do they catch them?
 Where are they caught?
-Are they as common as they were 5 years ago?
+Are they as common as they were five years ago?
 At what time of the year do the females carry eggs beneath their bodies?

-Information Sheet 14: Coconut crab
+Information sheet 14: Coconut crab

-- A. Coconut crabs (unga, kaveu, kavou) were once found throughout the Pacific.
-In Cook Islands, coconut crabs have become rare in some islands but can be found in Aitutaki, Atiu, Mangaia, Manihiki, Mauke, Palmerston, Penrhyn, Pukapuka, Suwarrow and Takutea.
-Ask students to investigate the reasons why they have disappeared from many islands in the Pacific. - B. Coconut crabs have an unusual and complex life-cycle.
+- A. Coconut crabs were once found throughout the Pacific but have disappeared from many islands.
+Ask students to investigate the reasons why this has happened. - B. Coconut crabs have an unusual and complex life-cycle.
 Use the illustration in Information Sheet 14 to discuss this with students.

-Information Sheet 15: Octopuses
+Information sheet 15: Octopuses